discdiver/background-tasks/progressive-guide/README.md

 python task_submitter.py
 ```

 Note that we return the task run info from the `submit` method.
-This way we can see the task run UIID and other information about the task run.
+This way we can see the task run UUID and other information about the task run.

 Step 5: See the task run in the UI.